Disclaimer: I do not own Naruto.

 A full minute of silence passed.
 Sakura relaxed her arms against her sides.
 "Thank you for your time, Mr. Arata."

 The walk back to the elevator seemed to take forever.
-She made eye contact with Megumi as she passed by, and Sakura noticed her avert her gaze guiltily and continue on with work.
-A surge of independence coursed through her veins as the elevator doors closed and she jabbed her fingers at one of the buttons.
+She made eye contact with Megumi as she passed by, and Sakura noticed the woman avert her gaze guiltily and continue on with work.
+A sense of accomplishment coursed through her veins as the elevator doors closed and she jabbed her fingers at one of the buttons.

 Ryou had not acknowledged, nor had he disproved anything.
 Did that mean…?

-"Damn, wrong floor," she muttered to herself as the elevator doors opened and revealed a floor with no building exit in plain view.
+"Damn, wrong floor," she muttered to herself as the elevator doors opened and revealed a floor countless cubicles, but no lobby.
 This time Sakura made sure to press the right button before sagging against the side of the metal encasement that was now the impediment between her and freedom from the confines of her husband's public reach.